 Gross margin benchmarks for SaaS companies.

-However, SaaS gross margins aren’t a one-size-fits-all.
-Here’s what Cummings has to say about this: “Early on, a startup shouldn’t worry too much about gross margin.
+Let's look at what Cummings has to say about how companies should think about their gross margin: “Early on, a startup shouldn’t worry too much about gross margin.
 It’s most important to find product-market fit and build a repeatable customer acquisition process.”

 Further, he states that, “Over time, economies of scale will start to kick in and most SaaS companies will be able to achieve gross margins in the 70-80% range, if not higher.
 Gross margin, subscription revenue, and great growth opportunities all come together to drive high valuations for SaaS companies.”